AbhinavMir/NortheasternCompilerDesign/README.md

 I think same would follow for Ubuntu.
 Fedora, Gentoo, Arch, MacOS use their respective package managers (pacman, brew, yum etc.).
 For Windows, you can use WSL2 or Cygwin or just build from source.

 #### Hello World
+`Printf` is the output module we need to import using `open Printf`.
 ```ocaml
 open Printf